 Delft University of Technology, Faculty of Industrial Design Engineering

 The grant consists of a monthly allowance of € 1.400 for 12 months of each academic year.
 Tuition fees are not waived.
 The international travel allowance is € 1.000 (once), and the costs of the residence permit (€ 210) will be reimbursed or paid for by Delft University of Technology.

 Erasmus University Rotterdam Suzana Rodrigues Scholarship

 The grant will be paid in 11 monthly installments of € 1.400.
 The international travel allowance is € 1.000.
 The residence permit will be arranged by and paid for by Erasmus University Rotterdam (approximately € 210).
 Tuition fees are not waived, and differ per program.

 Fulbright/American Friends of the Mauritshuis Award

-On top of this support, the Fulbright Commission will also cover the costs of selected grantees to attend international Fulbright conferences in Germany and Belgium.
+On top of this support, the Fulbright Commission will also cover the costs of one or two selected grantees to attend international Fulbright conferences in Germany and Belgium.
 Grantees may also expect invitations to US Embassy receptions and other events as well as networking opportunities with Dutch Fulbright alumni.

 The Fulbright Commission will not be able to provide housing.
 If you are studying at or are affiliated with a Dutch university, your host institution will either provide housing or help you find housing.
 If you are unaffiliated, then it is best to arrive in advance of the start of your activities to look for affordable housing.
 Current and former US Fulbright grant recipients are willing to give advice in these matters.
 You will receive a list of names and contact data once your application has been approved.